-COMPONENTES DEL PROGRAMA DE CUMPLIMIENTO POLÍTICAS Y PROCEDIMIENTOS VIGENTES 1) COMMITMENT FROM SENIOR MANAGEMENT Delegation of Powers and the Manual of Authorities and Responsibilities (MOAAR) Audit Committee Regulations 2) CODE OF CONDUCT AND COMPLIANCE POLICIES AND PROCEDURES Code of Conduct Ethical Code for Third Parties Anti-Corruption and Bribery Policy Third-Party Relations Protocol Selection and Due Diligence Procedure Guidelines for Dealing with Public Officials Conflict of Interest Procedure Policy Against Slavery and Human Trafficking Supply Chain Management Procedure Sanctions Policies 3) SUPERVISION, AUTONOMY, AND RESOURCES Audit Committee Regulations CAIA Department, independent from the Board of Directors 4) RISK EVALUATION Assessment of corporate compliance risks and criminal offense risks 5)DISCIPLINARY REGIME Disciplinary Code 6) ONGOING TRAINING AND COUNSELLING Explicit acceptance by the employee of the Code of Conduct and Compliance Certificate.
+mponents of the mpliance program Current policies and procedures 1) Commitment from senior management Delegation of Powers and the Manual of Authorities and Responsibilities (MOAAR) Audit Committee Regulations 2) Code of Conduct and compliance policies and procedures Code of Conduct Ethical Code for Third Parties Anti-Corruption and Bribery Policy Third-Party Relations Protocol Selection and Due Diligence Procedure Guidelines for Dealing with Public Officials Conflict of Interest Procedure Policy Against Slavery and Human Trafficking Supply Chain Management Procedure Sanctions Policies 3) Supervision, autonomy, and resources Audit Committee Regulations CAIA Department, independent from the Board of Directors 4) Risk Evaluation Assessment of corporate compliance risks and criminal offense risks 5) Disciplinary regime Disciplinary Code 6) Ongoing training and counselling Explicit acceptance by the employee of the Code of Conduct and Compliance Certificate.
 E-learning platform.
 Mandatory training for new employees.
 "Ad hoc" communication sessions for local teams and inductions for new employees.
-7) THIRD-PARTY DUE DILIGENCE Selection and due diligence through access to Compliance Databases and public company records: Worldlex and Informa/D&amp;B Framework agreements with specialized providers to conduct enhanced due diligence 8) CONFIDENTIAL REPORTING AND INTERNAL INVESTIGATION Whistleblower channel accessible to employees and third parties 9) ASSESSMENTS AND REVIEWS FOR CONTINUOUS IMPROVEMENT Annual Internal Audit Activity Plan approved by the Audit Committee
+7) Third-party due diligence Selection and due diligence through access to Compliance Databases and public company records: Worldlex and Informa/D&B Framework agreements with specialized providers to conduct enhanced due diligence 8) Confidential reporting and internal investigation Whistleblower channel accessible to employees and third parties 9) Assessments and reviews for continuous improvement Annual Internal Audit Activity Plan approved by the Audit Committee